Ask a doctor about a prescription for ALGIFAST 400 mg POWDER FOR ORAL SUSPENSION

 Package Leaflet: Information for the User

-Algifast 400 mg powder for oral suspension
+Algifast 400 mg Powder for Oral Suspension

-Ibuprofen (lysine)
+Ibuprofen (Lysine)

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-Follow exactly the administration instructions for the medicine contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor or pharmacist.

 Do not take Algifast if:

-Warnings and precautions
+Warnings and Precautions

 Consult your doctor or pharmacist before starting to take this medication.